-If you plan to use non-disposable eating and drinking utensils, kitchens must have proper dishwashing facilities.

-- This includes either a three-compartment sink, or a two-compartment sink with a dishwasher that meets sanitizing criteria. - An approved dishwasher must have a sani-cycle, or the dishwasher must maintain rinse water at a temperature of 150 degrees Fahrenheit or higher.

-If you have difficulty locating a suitable dishwasher, you may consider installing a booster water heater, a separate hot water heater, or using an approved sanitizing agent.

-- The refrigerator temperature must be 40 degrees or lower, and the freezer temperature must be 0 degrees. - Areas for food preparation must be non-porous, easily cleaned, and free of unsealed cracks or seams. - Areas for storage of food, eating utensils, and cookware must be provided. - If your facility plans to serve catered food, the caterer must have a Food Service Permit and a current inspection report and provide you with current copies of both documents to maintain in your records.
+- If you plan to use non-disposable eating and drinking utensils, kitchens must have proper dishwashing facilities. - This includes either a three (3)-compartment sink or a two (2)-compartment sink with a dishwasher that meets sanitizing criteria. - An approved dishwasher has a sani-cycle or maintains rinse water of 150 degrees. - If you have difficulty locating a suitable dishwasher, you may consider installing a booster heater, a separate hot water heater, or using an approved sanitizing agent. - Refrigerator must be 40 degrees or lower and the freezer must be 0 degrees. - Areas for food preparation must be non-porous, easily cleaned and have no unsealed cracks or seams. - Areas for storage of food, eating utensils and cookware must be provided. - If your facility plans to have catered food, the caterer must have a Food Service Permit and a current inspection report and provide you with current copies of both documents to maintain in your records.